Counterinsurgency in Northern Afghanistan: Operations

 Concerted operations began with numerous raids and "provocative patrols" into the Taliban heartland, already dubbed "Talibania" by German troops.
-Four insurgents and two ANA soldiers were killed in various engagements and more than 40 insurgents got captured, with large amounts of weapons and explosives seized.
-German troops tried to maintain a presence even in remote areas during these weeks and were frequently attacked in the face of an overall deteriorating situation in all RC-N: On April 17, 2010, a Norwegian officer was killed when his patrol struck a roadside bomb.
+Four insurgents and two ANA soldiers were killed in various engagements and more than 40 insurgents were captured, with large amounts of weapons and explosives seized.
+German troops tried to maintain a presence even in remote areas during these weeks and were frequently attacked in the face of an overall deteriorating situation in all RC-North: On April 17, 2010, a Norwegian officer was killed when his patrol struck a roadside bomb.
 On April 29, German troops made a concentrated advance into Chardara district and suffered 15 casualties when they were attacked by suicide bombers and came under heavy fire by an overwhelming insurgent force.
 A trooper of 2nd company, 292nd Light Infantry Battalion was killed in action, marking the first time since World War II that a German soldier would fall in combat.
 German troops were attacked regularly during the following weeks.

 Another attempt to regain control over Chardara was initiated on May 7.
 By late noon, a large group of insurgents assaulted a German infantry detachment reconnoitering the district's borders.
 Responding reinforcements surrounded the attackers and battled them for more than a day in a fierce engagement which also involved allied close air support and Afghan forces, of whom one police officer was wounded in action.
 At least seven insurgents were killed, 14 more wounded and numerous captured.
 On the same day, troops of PRT Faizabad conducted an operation to detain notable leaders of the insurgency in Northern Afghanistan; A high-profile arrest was made when German special forces operatives arrested Abdul Razeq, the Taliban commander for Northeast Afghanistan.
 One KSK operative suffered minor wounds.

 Additionally reinforcements were deployed to PRT Kunduz, almost doubling the garrison there.
 The security situation had turned notably worse.
 All girl schools in Chardara had to be closed for fear of imminent terrorist attacks.
 Manpower shortages did not allow German forces to uphold a permanent deterrence against armed militias, crippling the long-term effect of their actions.
 However, German and Afghan troops increased their efforts to take on the Taliban in different operations of various character.
 On May 15, ANSF killed Qari Sidiqulla, a Taliban district commander for Imam Sahib, in Imam Sahib's Sharawan region.
 Three of his fighters were also killed.
 In the same week, the Taliban tried to assassinate Mohammad Omar, the Governor of Kunduz.
 He and his bodyguard were slightly wounded.
 On July 1, four ANSF personnel were killed in Chahardara.